Liveaboard Diving in Gato Island

 What to expect on a Gato Island Liveaboard

 Liveaboards to Gato Island offer divers the chance to explore the amazing underwater scenery in this area.
 Some say that when diving Malapascua you come for the thresher sharks, but you leave remembering Gato Island.
-It's true that the tiny landmass of Malapascua off northern tip of Cebu, is most famous for daily sightings of the elusive, graceful thresher with its long tail and big eyes.
+It's true that the tiny landmass of Malapascua off the northern tip of Cebu is most famous for daily sightings of the elusive, graceful thresher with its long tail and big eyes.
 Indeed, before coming to Malapascua, the threshers at Monad Shoal may be the only thing divers know about the area!
-However, Gato Island is a close second in Malapascua's treasures, and for good reason - in the waters around Gato there are at least five unique dive sites with great diversity of creatures large and small making a Gato Island liveaboard an excellent addition to your Philippines itinerary.
+However, Gato Island is a close second in Malapascua's treasures, and for good reason - in the waters around Gato there are at least five unique dive sites with the great diversity of creatures large and small making a Gato Island liveaboard an excellent addition to your Philippines itinerary.

 Gato Island Underwater

 The entire Gato Island is a marine reserve, and even better, a sea snake sanctuary.
 If you're afraid of one of the most venomous creatures in the ocean, liveaboard diving to Gato Island is the place to get over it, because you are virtually guaranteed to see these incredibly graceful, non-aggressive animals.
 The other virtual guarantee at Gato is a healthy helping of whitetip reef sharks, which can be seen in a variety of activities, ages, and reef habitats.